marfrie17/Landing_Page/README.md

 -file structure -> Done
 -basic HTML -> Done
 -link to CSS -> Done
--first commit
+-first commit -> Done
--all text into html (other elements than div?)
--color blocking in CSS
+-all text into html (other elements than div?) -> Done -color blocking in CSS
--look for images
+-look for images -> Done
--link the images
+-link the images -> Done